tanham/tanham.github.io/_posts/2017-01-11-three-javascript-calculators.markdown

 ---

-*Project 52 - My bestfriend and I are doing a project 52 where each of us complete a project in our respective fields to sharpen our skills and hold each other accountable. **This is week 1**.*
+*Project 52 - My good friend [Desmond](http://designxdesmond.com/) and I are doing a project 52 where each of us complete a project in our respective fields to sharpen our skills and hold each other accountable. **This is week 1**.*

 ***